Twister31/todo-management/README.md

 - Hibernate: An object-relational mapping tool for Java.
 It maps Java classes to database tables.
 - MySQL: A popular open-source relational database management system.
 - Postman: An HTTP client used for testing the API.

-Note: This translation aims to provide a clear and concise explanation of the project's functionality and the technologies used.
-The specific wording and sentence structure may vary depending on the desired level of formality and the target audience.